El Mina, Lebanon: Demographics

+In 2014 Muslims made up 73.68% and Christians made up 25.71% of registered voters in El Mina.
+72.60% of the voters were Sunni Muslims and 15.78% were Greek Orthodox.

 El-Mina (just like neighboring Tripoli) has a majority of Sunni Muslims.
 Lebanon's small Alawite community and Christian community each constitute today less than 5 percent of the population of the city.

 City towers

 El-Mina traditionally was a walled city, with five outpost towers to protect the city from external invasion.